|Stay home - Dream big- Book your next adventure|

 The Tavignanu river runs north to the Restonica river.
 The sites for rock climbing in the valley are also conveniently located near the small town of Corte.

 A true gem of Tavignanu is the Ombra di l’omu, a multi-pitch route at the Punta Finosa (1855m) and the Amore i Pace route at the same spot.
 Another option is climbing at the Rossolinu (908m), where the granite rock is splendid.
-Ombre et lumière and Le bonheur est dans le pré (Happiness is in the meadow) are two fantastic routes.
+Ombre et lumière (shadow and light) and Le bonheur est dans le pré (Happiness is in the meadow) are two fantastic routes.
 Here you can climb on very well-equipped routes, which will allow you to appreciate the beauty of the valley.

 The Aiguilles de Bavella, shaped as needles, are a characteristic landscape of the area, located in the center of the massif of the same name.
 Located in the South of the island, Bavella’s red granite walls are waiting for you.
 There is also limestone rock, mainly at lower altitudes.

 Bavella is full of intricate routes, perfect for adventurous climbers.
 It is a wilder terrain than Restonica, with more complex approaches.
 There are both single-pitch and multi-pitch routes here.
 It is probably the most popular destination for rock climbing in Corsica.
-Cédric can take you on an organized 6-day rock climbing trip in the region, or you can check out this program to see many of the climbing options in Bavella and choose your favorite to climb with him.
+Cédric can take you to see many of the climbing options in Bavella and choose your favorite to climb with him.

 With so many options, you will for sure find one that tempts you and is appropriate for your climbing skills.
 In fact, it will be hard to choose just one!

 Located in northwestern Corsica, the Asco valley is only 15 km away from Corte.
 This area is splendid for rock climbing, with various orientations on different faces.
 The landscape is impressive and the valley has a beautiful high mountain feel to it, plus, as you are climbing you might catch sight of some soaring golden eagles above.

-One of the standout spots in Asco for climbing is Marcia (2003m), one of the few summits that are not accessible for hiking.
-Therefore, rock climbing there will give you a unique perspective!
+One of the standout spots in Asco for climbing is Marcia (2003m), one of the few summits in the region that are not accessible for hiking.
 In particular, the southeast ridge is a fantastic climb.

 Finally, Cédric has chosen the splendid Niolu valley for rock climbing.
 The scenery there is breathtaking.
 Besides, there are routes with a wide range of climbing difficulty, making it a destination that will please everyone.
 Monte Cintu dominates the landscape of the area, rising at over 2700 meters.